 I start most trips with good intentions to PLAN and the worst application when it comes to, you know, doing it.
 Which means I end up with some last-minute plane reading if I’m more organised than usual… or some frantic scrolling through my favourite travel blogs in the passport control line if I’m not.

 Japan was different, though.
-Not just because I'd decided that I need to get better at this full-time traveller/digital nomad thing, but because I knew Japan would be special.
+Not just because I’d decided that I need to get better at this full-time traveller/digital nomad thing, but because I knew my travels in Japan would be special.
 There are more things to do in Japan than days in the average life, and my bucket list was overflowing before I even arrived.

 But that doesn’t mean I didn’t come armed with a ‘top things to do in Japan’ list and, on that list, there was simply no fight for first place: seeing the Japanese snow monkeys bathing in the hot springs.
 In case we’re not on the same wavelength on this one, here’s why:

 If your heart doesn’t melt a little at the sight of this Japanese snow monkey shaking off the hot spring water, you should probably click away now.
 If it does, this is the one thing worth adding to your Japan itinerary – even if you only have one week in Japan.

 For everyone who’s still with me, let me tell you how you can see this ultra-adorable sight for yourself by taking a trip to the snow monkey park!
 (Spoiler: it’s even cuter in real life.)

 Stay connected wherever you go with SkyRoam pocket WiFi.
 This handy little device will give you unlimited data for your trip to Japan, so you’ll never be without maps, emails and a way to contact home.
 Use the code ‘ALAJODE’ to save up to 15%.